lopikss/LsEnderChestConverter/README.md

 * **Automatic conversion on join**

-  * Players’ vanilla Ender Chest contents are converted the moment they join
+  * Players vanilla Ender Chest contents are converted the moment they join
   * Runs only once per player
-  * Safe and seamless — no commands needed
+  * Safe and seamless. no commands needed

 ---